jenkins-x/jx-docs/content/en/docs/v3/getting-started/minikube.md

 This is our current recommended quickstart for Minikube:

-*  <a href="https://github.com/jx3-gitops-repositories/jx3-minikube-vault/generate" target="github" class="btn bg-primary text-light">Create Git Repository</a>
+*  <a href="https://github.com/jx3-gitops-repositories/jx3-minikube/generate" target="github" class="btn bg-primary text-light">Create the cluster Git Repository</a> based on the [jx3-gitops-repositories/jx3-minikube template](https://github.com/jx3-gitops-repositories/jx3-minikube/generate)

-* `git clone` the new repository and `cd`  into the git clone
+* `git clone` the new repository you created above and `cd`  into the git clone

 *  <a href="/docs/v3/guides/infra/minikube/"
     target="github" class="btn bg-primary text-light"